• Skip to primary navigation

 Jump to Recipe

-A sprinkling of grated Parmesan cheese on the soup is nice also.
+A sprinkling of grated Parmesan cheese on the soup is a nice addition too.

 HERE ARE SOME MORE TASTY RECIPES TO TRY: